-Assistant Professor of Biology Dr. Jason Pellettieri (shown middle with research students Emily Neverett and Brad Stubenhaus) is leading a study of the effects of intense visible light on pigment cells in planarians (Schmidtea mediterranea), aquatic flatworms with an amazing ability to regrow lost body parts.
+Associate Professor of Biology Dr. Jason Pellettieri is leading a study of the effects of intense visible light on pigment cells in planarians (Schmidtea mediterranea), aquatic flatworms with an amazing ability to regrow severed body parts.
 Preliminary data suggest that planarian pigment cells die when exposed to bright visible light for extended periods of time.
 Further research may have implications for human health and understanding disease mechanisms.
 For human health, a normal number of pigment cells are critical.
 Skin melanocytes, for example, normally provide protection from the damaging effects of ultraviolet (UV) radiation, but stimulate the growth of too many melanocytes, and you’re a candidate for melanoma.

-Following his NH-INBRE supported project, Dr. Pellettieri was awarded an EAGER grant from the National Science Foundation (IOS-1445541).
-This funding mechanism supports “potentially transformative research ideas or approaches”.
-Dr. Pellettieri and his research students will be investigating a possible novel mechanism for clearing dead or damaged cells from animal tissues, using the freshwater planarian Schmidtea mediterranea as a model organism.
+Following his NH-INBRE supported project, Dr. Pellettieri was awarded an EAGER grant from the National Science Foundation (IOS-1445541), an Academic Research Enhancement Award (AREA/R15) from the National Institutes of Health (R15GM107826), and an NIH R15 grant (R15GM126456).
+The EAGER program supports “potentially transformative research ideas or approaches,” and the R15 program supports meritorious health-related studies that engage undergraduates in top-quality research.
+Dr. Pellettieri and his research students are investigating a possible novel mechanism for clearing dead or damaged cells from animal tissues and the molecular biology of regeneration using the planarian as a model organism.

 The mentor for Dr. Pellettieri’s NH-INBRE project was David Mullins, Assistant Professor of Microbiology and Immunology, Geisel School of Medicine at Dartmouth College.

-A Molecular Characterization of the Structure and Function of Aromatic Hydrocarbon Degrading Microbes Present in the Tidal Wetlands of the Great Bay Estuary.
+A Molecular Characterization of the Structure and Function of Petroleum Hydrocarbon Degrading Microbes Present in the Tidal Wetlands of the Great Bay Estuary.

-Project Leader: Dr. Loren Launen, Keene State College
+Project Leader: Dr. Loren Launen, Biology Department, Keene State College

 Project Collaborator: Dr. Sinéad Ní Chadhain (visiting scholar)

-PAHs are a group of highly toxic pollutants produced whenever fossil fuels are burned.
-They are released into the atmosphere, soils and surfaces and due to their chemical stability, the levels of PAHs in soils and sediments are increasing globally.
-The major means of PAH removal from salt marshes is through microbial degradation by indigenous microbial communities.
+Petroleum hydrocarbons are a group of highly toxic pollutants produced whenever fossil fuels are burned.
+They are released into the atmosphere, soils, and surfaces and, due to their chemical stability, the levels of petroleum hydrocarbons in soils and sediments are increasing globally.
+The major means of petroleum hydrocarbons removal from salt marshes is through microbial degradation by indigenous microbial communities.
 However, our understanding of the structure and function of these microbial communities is limited.
-Drawing on a combination of Dr. Launen’s experience characterizing PAH degradation by salt marsh microbes, and collaborator Dr. Sinéad Ní Chadhain’s expertise in molecular microbiology, the results of this project will be useful in understanding what factors limit or enhance bioremediation of PAH-contaminated salt marshes.
+Drawing on a combination of Dr. Launen’s experience characterizing petroleum hydrocarbons degradation by salt marsh microbes, and collaborator Dr. Ní Chadhain’s expertise in molecular microbiology, the results of this project will be useful in understanding what factors limit or enhance bioremediation of petroleum hydrocarbons-contaminated salt marshes.